aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 I knew the exact help-tag I wanted to search for, there wasn't any quick and easy way to get to the result I wanted, which would lead to having to use `:helpgrep` and filter thought the results.
-If only there was a tool which could quickly filter and sort through any list given to it...
+If only there was a tool which could quickly filter and sort through any list given to it...🔭

 ## "File gazing" in Lua